 For each input file,

-path using the regular expression defined by the
+path by using the regular expression (regex) defined by the

-path of the file is changed to the evaluation result of
+path of the file to the evaluation result of

-rewriteTo, which is an expression that has access to the overall engine model as well as variables defined by capturing groups of the regex (both named capturing groups
+rewriteTo is an expression that has access to the overall engine model and to variables defined by capturing groups of the regular expression.
+Both named capturing groups

 g0 contains the whole match,

-If the regex doesn't match, then the behaviour depends on the
+If the regex doesn’t match, the behavior depends on the

-true then an error occurs.
-This is to prevent misconfiguration if you expect that all files coming in will match the regex (read below about typical interaction between
+true, an error occurs.
+This prevents misconfiguration if you expect all files coming in to match the regex.
+For more information about typical interactions between

 The default value for